 The photos document my baby eggplant version, but the instructions cover both versions.

-- tomato sauce ( I like to use mine, but feel free to use another fresh tomato sauce recipe)
+tomato sauce (I like to use Marcella Hazan’s sauce, but feel free to use another fresh tomato sauce recipe)

-- 4 oz. fresh mozzarella ( I have also had good results substituting goat cheese, if you want to go in that direction)
+4 ounces fresh mozzarella (I have also had good results with goat cheese)

 I usually start the assembly by starting to simmer the tomato sauce.